 A key factor in determining which state’s laws apply to a wrongful death is where the death takes place.
 It doesn’t matter where the person lives, it only matters where the person dies.
 So, for Alabama law to apply to a wrongful death case, the person must have died within the borders of the state of Alabama.

 Alabama’s statute of limitations state that a wrongful death case must be filed within two years of the date of the death.
 There may be exceptions that change this timeframe, so it is wise for personal representatives considering a wrongful death case to seek an attorney who is licensed in the state in which the death occurs.

 Alabama law is very different than other states when it comes to wrongful death cases.
 If you have lost a family member through a wrongful death, it is important that you urge the representative of the deceased person’s estate to contact an attorney and file a wrongful death claim.

 If you find yourself needing a trustworthy lawyer for a wrongful death case, Terry Luck is here for you.
 When you want honest, hard working, hard fought representation, you need Luck.
 Terry Luck will vigorously represent you, asserting your rights and your defenses and put you in the best position to win your case.
-Contact us to arrange a free consultation.
 Terry Luck's office is located in Montgomery, Alabama.
 Call today 334-262-5455.